rencalo770/gengine/README.md

  https://xie.infoq.cn/article/40bfff1fbca1867991a1453ac

 ## tag v1.2.0
--from version v1.2.0 , it needs you to make a little change to fit old version, in detail, see:https://rencalo770.github.io/gengine_en/#/framework
+-from version v1.2.0, it needs you to make a little change to fit old version, in detail, see:https://rencalo770.github.io/gengine_en/#/framework
+-please use the newest version!

 ## the execute model of rules
  ![avatar](exe_model.jpg)